jnozzi/cocoadev.com/markdown/PartialSpecialisation.md

-In General/CPlusPlus you can write a generic function or structure using templates.
-General/PartialSpecialisation refers to providing code for the generic function or structure (class) when one or more of the template parameters are more specialised.
+In CPlusPlus you can write a generic function or structure using templates.
+PartialSpecialisation refers to providing code for the generic function or structure (class) when one or more of the template parameters are more specialised.

 For example, you might write some code that copies anything passed in.